Insurance Scam: Beware Of False Agents & Fraudulent Policies

 Doing business with these false insurance agents, sometimes called "ghost brokers," could put you, your family and your finances at risk.

 Consider the following to help avoid becoming a victim of this type of insurance fraud.

 How Do Ghost Brokers Operate?

 Ghost brokers may apply for a genuine policy in your name, keep your premium payments, then cancel the policy shortly after — all without your knowledge.
 This practice allows the fraudsters to deceive unsuspecting "customers" into thinking they have a legitimate policy.
-The victim may only find out that the policy was canceled after they have to make an insurance claim.
+The victim may only find out that the policy was canceled after making an insurance claim.

 Ghost brokers typically advertise cheap insurance on social media sites or messaging apps.
 In fact, insurance fraudsters typically tout policies that are much cheaper than competitors' policies, according to the National Association of Insurance Commissioners (NAIC).
 A tip from the City of London Police: If a so-called agent's insurance rate seems too good to be true, it probably is.